Length: 16 – 17 cm

 Where to see them

 Swifts can be seen between April and August.
-They are seen all over the year but you will need to look up into the sky to see them; they do not perch on wires as swallows do.
+They are seen all over the UK except the far north west of Scotland but you will need to look up into the sky to see them in flight; they do not perch on wires as swallows do.

 Did you know?